fizalihsan/fizalihsan.github.io/source/technology/java.md

 ## Mutability
 An immutable object is one whose externally visible state cannot change after it is instantiated.eg., String, Integer, BigDecimal, etc. For all immutable objects, it’s better to hide constructors and use factories.

-* Things to do to make a class immutable. - <span style="color:red">TODO</span>

 * Why Hashtable keys needs to be immutable objects?
-  * If you use mutable object as Hashtable key and if the object's state changes, then the Hashtable implementation would get confused since the hashcode would have changed.
+  * If you use mutable object as Hashtable key and if the object's state changes, then the Hashtable implementation wouldn't be able return the object it contains since the hashcode is different now.
+This would lead to memory leak.

 ## UUID

-  <span style="color:red">TODO</span>
+...

 # OOPS Concepts